-Always quick to contribute to conversations with his self professed infinite knowledge of pop culture (No Luke, we don’t really care about what George Clooney wore on his wedding day) the office is convinced that Luke is in the midst of a mid-life crisis – he thinks he is Benjamin Button.
+Always quick to contribute to conversations with his self professed infinite knowledge of pop culture, the office is convinced that Luke is in the midst of a mid-life crisis – he thinks he is Benjamin Button.

 A late convert to the pleasures of corporate and commercial law, Luke spent 15 years in federal politics and government relations and his list of contacts and friends reads like the index of one of those boring political biographies that no-one reads.
 He is on first names basis with at least three former Prime Ministers and Leaders of the Opposition.
-Luke would cry if he lost his mobile phone.
+Luke would cry like a little girl if he ever lost his mobile phone.

 Luke has acted and continues to act for companies in agribusiness, biofuels, infrastructure, manufacturing, stevedoring, childcare and mining and for some obscure reason he has in depth knowledge of state and federal biofuels legislation and petrol excise measures.